bciuca/bciuca.github.io/_posts/2014-02-05-edgerouter-ad-block.md

 ---
 {% include JB/setup %}

-The following steps and script are based on a thread from the Ubiquity Networks [forum](https://community.ubnt.com/t5/EdgeMAX/Adblocking-at-home-using-EdgeMAX/m-p/623239/highlight/true#M17854).
+The following steps and script closely mirror the steps outlined in the thread from the Ubiquity Networks [forum](https://community.ubnt.com/t5/EdgeMAX/Adblocking-at-home-using-EdgeMAX/m-p/623239/highlight/true#M17854).
+These are my notes from my setup of my EdgeRouter Lite (firmware v1.4.0).

-The steps outlined below are pretty much identical to the steps outlined in the original thread at the time of this writing.
-You will need sudo access to run most of the commands outlined.
+You will need to ssh into your router with an admin account or using sudo for most of the commands.

 #### 1. The Shell Script